US judge temporarily blocks Trump's travel ban nationwide

-President Donald Trump's ban on travelers and immigrants from seven predominantly Muslim countries was blocked by a federal judge who imposed a nationwide hold on the executive order that had sparked protests across the country.
+An internal email circulated among Homeland Security officials Friday night told employees to immediately comply with the judge's ruling.
+However, the U.S. embassy in Baghdad said Saturday that they're still awaiting guidance on what to tell Iraqis eager to see if their visa restrictions had changed.

-It wasn't immediately clear what happens next for people who had waited years to receive visas to come to America, however an internal email circulated among Homeland Security officials told employees to comply with the ruling immediately.
-About 60,000 people from the affected countries had their visas cancelled by the State Department.
+"We don't know what the effect will be, but we're working to get more information," the embassy told The Associated Press in a statement.

 The judge's order was a victory for Washington and Minnesota, which had challenged Trump's directive.
-U.S. District Judge James Robart in Seattle issued a temporary restraining order, ruling the states had standing and said they showed their case was likely to succeed.
+U.S. District Judge James Robart in Seattle issued a temporary restraining order, ruling the states had standing.
+He said they showed their case was likely to succeed.

 "The state has met its burden in demonstrating immediate and irreparable injury," Robart said.